top of page

 How Much Does It Cost To Install A Solar Energy Farm?

-Due to economies of scale, solar farms are cheaper than residential and small commercial projects on a cost-per-watt basis.
-According to EnergySage, the average cost-per-watt of a solar farm is between $0.80 and $1.30, compared to a national average of around $2.76 per watt for a residential solar installation.
+Solar energy farm projects benefit from economies of scale, making them more cost-effective than residential and small commercial solar installations on a cost-per-watt basis.
+According to the latest data from EnergySage, the average cost-per-watt for a solar farm typically ranges from $0.80 to $1.30.
+In comparison, the national average cost for residential solar installations stands at approximately $2.76 per watt.

 Where are Solar Farms Located?